Ricci flow and the determinant of the Laplacian on non-compact surfaces: Ricci flow and the determinant of the Laplacian

-When $\chi(M)=0,$ assume further that $\varphi$ satisfies \eqref{se.3b} with $\delta_{\fun}>2.$ Then among all $\fun, \hc$ metrics $g$ with totally geodesic ends, conformal to $g_0,$ and satisfying \eqref{ExtraAssumption} the determinant of the Laplacian is greatest at the hyperbolic metric in this class. \end{theorem}
+When $\chi(M)=0,$ assume that there is at least one funnel end and that $\varphi$ satisfies \eqref{se.3b} with $\delta_{\fun}>2.$ Then among all $\Fhc$ metrics $g_0$ with totally geodesic ends, conformal to $g_{\infty},$ and satisfying \eqref{ExtraAssumption} the determinant of the Laplacian is greatest at the hyperbolic metric $g_{\infty}$. \end{theorem}